Can a Virus Cause MS?

 The longitudinal analysis evaluated data from 10 million active-duty personnel.
 It compares 955 soldiers diagnosed with MS to a similar sample of soldiers who were not diagnosed with MS. The two groups were then evaluated for EBV.
 According to the study:

-So, reviewing these figures, can we assume that EBV caused MS?
-Well, it depends on how we compare the numbers and the medical theory we use to understand how viruses effect us.
+So, reviewing these figures, can we assume that EBV causes or contributes to MS?
+Well, it depends on how we compare the numbers and the medical theory we use to understand how viruses affect us.

 The Primary Medical Views regarding Viruses and Illness